Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Results

-In the first set of simulations, the four AUG discharges were simulated using the same modelling parameters $t_{\rm TQ}$ and $r_{\rm Ar/D}$ as earlier \cite{Insulander-JPP-20} to verify that the modelled quantities show a qualitatively similar behaviour for the two different codes.
-For these simulations, the modelling strategy was to use equation \eref{eq:Texp} initially, and then switch to the time-dependent energy transport equation after the on-axis $T_{\rm e}$ had dropped to below a pre-defined temperature $T_{\rm switch}$.
+In the first set of simulations, four AUG discharges were simulated using the same modelling parameters $t_{\rm TQ}$ and $r_{\rm Ar/D}$ as earlier \cite{Insulander-JPP-20} to verify that the modelled quantities show a qualitatively similar behaviour for \textsc{go} and the kinetic tool (\textsc{code}) used in Ref. \cite{Insulander-JPP-20}.
+For these simulations, the hybrid temperature model described in section \ref{sec:GOtemperatureHyb} was used, i.e.~equation \eref{eq:Texp} was used initially, and then we switched to the time-dependent energy transport equation after the on-axis $T_{\rm e}$ had dropped to below a pre-defined temperature $T_{\rm switch}$.
 This method most closely resembles the strategy used in Ref.~\cite{Insulander-JPP-20}.
-However, note that in the simulations presented in Ref.~\cite{Insulander-JPP-20}, after the temperature fell below $T_{\rm switch}$, the temperature was determined assuming equilibrium between Ohmic heating and line radiation losses, rather than the time-dependent energy transport equation as was used here (see equation \eref{eq:ebalance}).
-Furthermore, the densities of the various ionization states were calculated assuming an equilibrium between ionization and recombination, instead of the time-dependent rate equations as is done here (see equation \eref{eq:tdre}).
-Due to these differences, in addition to the differences caused by the fluid vs kinetic approach and the omission of the radial dynamics in Ref.~\cite{Insulander-JPP-20}, the results in the two cases are not expected to agree quantitatively, even if the input parameters are the same.
-In our simulations, we set $T_{\rm switch}$ = 6 eV, which is similar to the temperature equilibrium value found in several of the simulations in Ref.~\cite{Insulander-JPP-20}.
-Furthermore, we set $T_{\rm end}$ = 1 eV, and note that the value of $T_{\rm end}$ has a minor impact on the exponential function, as long as it is lower than $T_{\rm switch}$, since the exponential function is abandoned before $T_{\rm end}$ is reached.
+We set $T_{\rm switch}$ = 6 eV, which is similar to the temperature equilibrium value found in several of the simulations in Ref.~\cite{Insulander-JPP-20}.
+Furthermore, we set $T_{\rm CQ}$ = 1 eV, and note that the value of $T_{\rm CQ}$ has a minor impact on the exponential function, as long as it is lower than $T_{\rm switch}$, since the exponential function is abandoned before $T_{\rm CQ}$ is reached.